openrails/openrails/Source/Documentation/Manual/physics.rst

 OR supports the following special visual effects in a steam locomotive:

+- Steam cylinder cocks (named ``Cylinders11FX``, ``Cylinders12FX``, ``Cylinders21FX``,
+  ``Cylinders22FX``, ``Cylinders31FX``, ``Cylinders32FX``, ``Cylinders41FX``,
-- Steam cylinders (named ``CylindersFX`` and ``Cylinders2FX``) -- two effects are provided which will represent the steam exhausted when the steam cylinder cocks are opened.
-Two effects are provided to represent the steam exhausted at the front and rear of each piston stroke.
-These effects will appear whenever the cylinder cocks are opened, and there is sufficient steam pressure at the cylinder to cause the steam to exhaust, typically the regulator is open (> 0%).
+  ``Cylinders42FX``) -- these effects are provided which will represent the steam exhausted when the steam cylinder cocks are opened.
+The effects are provided to represent the steam exhausted at the front and rear of each piston stroke.
+The numbers in the value names represent firstly the cylinder and the second the cylinder position, ie "11" = cylinder 1, front stroke, "12" = cylinder 1, backward stroke.
+These effects will appear whenever the cylinder cocks are opened, and there is sufficient steam pressure at the cylinder to cause the steam to exhaust, typically when the regulator is open (> 0%).
+Note: ``CylindersFX`` and ``Cylinders2FX`` should now be considered legacy parameters and ideally should not be  used.
+- Cylinder Exhaust (named ``CylinderSteamExhaust1FX``, ``CylinderSteamExhaust2FX``,
+  ``CylinderSteamExhaust3FX``, ``CylinderSteamExhaust4FX``) -- these effects represent
+  the steam exhausted from the cylinders at the end of each stroke.
+Typically this steam is feed back through a blast pipe up the smoke stack to improve draught in the firebox and bolier.
+The above parameters represent up to 4 individual steam cylinders.
 - Stack (named ``StackFX``) -- represents the smoke stack emissions.
 This effect will appear all the time in different forms depending upon the firing and steaming conditions of the locomotive.